May 17 2021 – Diana L

 - You will benefit from using high-quality oolong tea leaves, as they can be re-steeped several times.
 The leaves will unfurl from their twisted shape a bit more with each steep, revealing additional layers of flavor.
 3 to 5 infusions are not out of the question.

-- Tea masters have spent hours perfecting the oolong tea you are about to enjoy.
+- Tea masters have spent hours perfecting Oolong tea.
 To fully experience the flavors that were intended for you, try sipping it plain before adding milk or sugar.

 Now that you know all about Oolong tea, all you need to know is where to buy oolong...we can help with that!